corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 4. Because you need to return a `StateAndRef`, use Corda's built-in `IdentityContractStatePostProcessor`.
 5. Use the `poll` function to set a maximum poll size and timeout duration for the query.

-After you have followed all steps above, including adding these queries, your code should look like this:
+Your code should now look like this:

 ```kotlin
 @InitiatingFlow